 When To Get Rough

 Now, all of that is not to say that your player characters should never get hit.
 Adventuring is dangerous, and one should never expect to do a dungeon crawl without getting a little dirty.
-And certainly, some players want to make a D&D version of John McClane (Die Hard) or John Rambo (Rambo) or John Matrix (Commando) or John… wait, no, that’s all of them.
+And certainly, some players want to make a D&D version of John McClane (Die Hard), John Rambo (Rambo), John Matrix (Commando), John Wick (John Wick), or John… you get the point.
 These players fully expect their characters to sustain all manner of physical blows (even intentionally putting themselves in harm’s way), and allowing the characters to brush off what might incapacitate a lesser hero serves to let the players to feel as though they are achieving their character archetype.
 The danger is that this can easily be overplayed and lead to characters having hyperbolic toughness which they then take for granted, leading to the perception that hit points are a silly fantastic convention to be subverted… like with called shots.

 In my game, I reserve meaningful direct hits for three occasions: maximum damage on an attack, a critical hit, and a killing blow.
 My players derive that much more satisfaction when their critical hit dislocates the big bad’s jaw if their last three attacks didn’t also physically pummel him.
 Combat feels more visceral this way, as opposed to like a video game where you simply hit the thing in front of you until it breaks.
 In other words, my players know that if they want to hit the enemy between the eyes with their axe, they will have to be the one dealing the killing blow.
 Otherwise, the strike lands wherever it does, if it even hits the enemy at all.